- Common name: Arctic Char

 - Arctic Char are found in much of the circumpolar north with the most northerly distribution of any freshwater fish.

-- In Yukon, Arctic Char occur in the North Slope drainages naturally, but are also in accessible pothole lakes that are stocked by the Government of Yukon.
+- In the Yukon, Arctic Char occur in the North Slope drainages naturally, but are also in accessible pothole lakes that are stocked by the Government of Yukon.

 - Elongated body with small, scattered light pink or red spots along silvery sides.